brandej/assignment4/README.md

 Weather
 -------
 This portion of the assignment is less specific in its requirements.
 It will use [OpenWeatherMap](http://openweathermap.org/api) as a source of data.
 Your requirement is to let the user input a city and state as well as select from a number of weather measurements to display.
+Users can save their settings and when they return they should be automatically loaded.
 It will be graded using a manual testing protocol by 3 of your classmates.
-(So that means you will also be manually testing 3 other students sites)
+(So that means you will also be manually testing 3 other students sites) Refer to the testing protocol below to see what exact functionality you need.

 Weather Testing Protocol
 ------------------------